Primate cognition: Communication in the wild

 A different species of monkeys, the wild Campbell's monkeys have also been known to produce a sequence of vocalization that require a specific order to elicit a specific behaviour in other monkeys.
 Changing the order of the sounds changes the resulting behaviour, or meaning, of the call.
 Diana monkeys were studied in a habituation-dishabituation experiment that demonstrated the ability to attend to the semantic content of calls rather than simply to acoustic nature.
 Primates have also been observed responding to alarm calls of other species.
 Crested Guinea fowl, a ground-dwelling fowl, produce a single type of alarm call for all predators it detects.
 Diana monkeys have been observed to respond to the most likely reason for the call, typically a human or leopard, based on the situation and respond according to that.
-If they deem a leopard is the more likely predator in the vicinity they will produce their own leopard-specific alarm call but if they think it is a human, they will remain silent and hidden.
+If they deem a leopard is the more likely predator in the vicinity, they will produce their own leopard-specific alarm call, but if they think it is a human, they will remain silent and hidden.

 The ability for non-human primates to understand call systems that belong to a different species of monkey happens but to a limited extent.
 In this case Diana monkeys and Campbell's monkeys often form mixed species groups but they seem only to respond to each other's danger related calls.

 Tool use

 There are many reports of primates making or using tools, both in the wild or when captive.
 Chimpanzees, gorillas, orangutans, capuchin monkeys, baboons, and mandrills have all been reported as using tools.
 The use of tools by primates is varied and includes hunting (mammals, invertebrates, fish), collecting honey, processing food (nuts, fruits, vegetables and seeds), collecting water, weapons and shelter.

 Tool making is much rarer, but has been documented in orangutans, bonobos and bearded capuchin monkeys.
 Research in 2007 shows that chimpanzees in the Fongoli savannah sharpen sticks to use as spears when hunting, considered the first evidence of systematic use of weapons in a species other than humans.
 Captive gorillas have made a variety of tools.
 In the wild, mandrills have been observed to clean their ears with modified tools.
 Scientists filmed a large male mandrill at Chester Zoo (UK) stripping down a twig, apparently to make it narrower, and then using the modified stick to scrape dirt from underneath its toenails.

-There is some controversy over whether tool use represents a higher level of physical cognition.
-Some studies suggest primates could use tools due to environmental or motivational clues, rather than an understanding of folk physics or a capacity for future planning.
+There is some more recent controversy over whether tool use represents a higher level of physical cognition, although this contradicts a long held tradition of tool use as conferring the highest status in the animal world.
+One study suggests that primates could use tools due to environmental or motivational clues, rather than an understanding of folk physics or a capacity for future planning.